oyindonesia/external-api-docs/source/includes/_biller_api.md

 note | String(255) | Partner defined note for bill payment total_amount | BigDecimal | Bill's total amount (including admin fee, penalty, or other applicable fees)

+## Mock Value for Staging

+### Inquiry

+You can mock the inquiry to return failed status.
+To do this, fill in the `customer_id` to any number with the last number being `9`.
+When inquiring this customer id to any product, it will return failed response. `customer_id` with last character other than `9` will return success inquiry.

+example:

+a request with `"customer_id": "123456789"` will mock the inquiry to return failed inquiry status. a request with `"customer_id": "987654321"` will return success inquiry.

+### Payment

+You can replicate error response code (final) by filling in `customer_id` value using following format `<desired response code>0000`.
+Another value not following the format will be processed normally.
+The response codes that are available are `300` for FAILED, and `301` for PENDING.

+example:

+a request with `"customer_id": "3010000"` will mock the payment callback to return pending status.

+### Test Scenario

+To test out all scenarios of API Biller and ensure the flows in your integration are handled correctly, please visit [this link](https://docs.google.com/spreadsheets/d/1hKEfHOD5tvFptSzabncQpssCG5ECDlpO/edit#gid=1888060716)

 ## Partner Callback